robrohan/graphql-spiker/README.md

 # GraphQL Spiker

 GraphQL Spiker is an application that provides a GraphQL server backed by local CSV files.
-This is useful when you want to play around with schemas you are designing or to spike a service that isn't done yet.
+This is useful when you want to play around with schemas you are designing or to mock a service that isn't done yet.

 It could also be used for proof of concept ideas, or super small internal services.